 The Welsh town of Barmouth has one of the best settings of any holiday resort in the UK.
-It has some of the best beaches in UK, and sits on an estuary with exceptional views of the Snowdonia National Park.
-Our guide to the best things to do in Barmouth covers the town, the surrounding area and indeed some of the best things to do in Snowdonia.
+It has some of the best beaches in Britain, and sits on an estuary with exceptional views of the Snowdonia National Park.
+Our guide to the best things to do in Barmouth covers the town, the surrounding area and much of the Snowdonia National Park.

 Our guide to what to do in Barmouth reveals all of this and more.